0xbitcoin/tokenpool/README.md

 ## Requires    Redis connection to 127.0.0.1:6379
   1. sudo apt-get install redis

+## TODO

+Need to add websockets (see space app) which will pull data (ultimately) from redis !!